-- Indication that the consumer is pre-selected, pre-qualified or pre-approved for a firm offer of credit.
+- An indication that the consumer is pre-selected, pre-qualified, or pre-approved for a firm offer of credit.
 The term pre-approved should not be indicated unless the customer is guaranteeing the offer to all who respond, regardless of whether or not the consumer’s credit history has changed.
 Without clearly disclosing that the consumer is pre-selected, pre-qualified or pre-approved this is not a firm offer of credit.

-- Example: You have been pre-qualified to receive a 30-year FHA mortgage with ABC Financial, Inc.
+- Example: You have been pre-qualified for a 30-year FHA mortgage with ABC Financial, Inc.

 - Clients using the phrase "up to" in their advertisements will need to review the use of this term with their own legal counsel.
 The FTC's view is that financial institutions using these claims should be able to substantiate that consumers are likely to achieve the maximum results promised under normal circumstances.

 - The first page or front of the mailer must include the ‘short’ PRESCREEN & OPT-OUT with type size no smaller than 12-point type

 You can choose to stop receiving “prescreened” offers of credit from this and